 “Before Panoply, we had spreadsheets on spreadsheets and random transaction reporting tools all cobbled together.”

-By using a data stack, you can sync all your data—including sources like Google Analytics, Facebook Ads, Zendesk, and QuickBooks—for a much more cohesive and meaningful view of your business.
+By using a tool like Panoply, you can sync all your data—including sources like Google Analytics, Facebook Ads, Zendesk, and QuickBooks—for a much more cohesive and meaningful view of your business.
+Plus, you’ll finally be working from a single source of truth (SSOT) that your entire company can trust.

 How to Create a Shopify Sales Over Time Report